Hunting & Trapping

 Alabama Hunting & Fishing

 - All deer and turkey hunters are required to report their harvest using Game Check and have a deer / turkey harvest record (either paper or app form) in possession.
+See Mandatory for All Deer & Turkey Hunters for more information.

 - All persons hunting on private lands of another must have written permission from the landowner with few exceptions.